der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 Sets the maximum CPC bid to be used for this new ad group.

-If no CPC is specified, the default of 0.30 is used.

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
 cpc|double|The max CPC bid of the ad group.
+If no CPC is specified, the default of 0.30 is used.<br />
 ### Returns:
 |Type|Description|
 |-|-